seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 These instructions assume that no other services are installed on the server, especially no other services listening on port 80 and 443.

+SeaTable uses Docker and Docker Compose.
+If your platform does not support Docker, you cannot install SeaTable.

 ## Setup

-SeaTable uses docker-compose.
-This makes setting up your own SeaTable server a matter of a few steps.

-To begin with, a few conventions which are worth noting:
+The following assumptions and conventions are used in the rest of this document:

-* `/opt/seatable` is SeaTable's default directory, which we assume in these instructions.
+* `/opt/seatable` is the directory of SeaTable.
 If you decide to put SeaTable in a different directory - which you can - adjust all paths accordingly.
 * SeaTable uses two [Docker volumes](https://docs.docker.com/storage/volumes/) for persisting data generated in its database and SeaTable Docker container.
 The volumes' [host paths](https://docs.docker.com/compose/compose-file/compose-file-v2/#volumes) are /opt/seatable/mysql-data and /opt/seatable/seatable-data, respectively.
 It is not recommended to change these paths.
 If you do, keep that in mind when following these instructions.
 * All configuration and log files for SeaTable and the webserver Nginx are stored in the volume of the SeaTable container.
 * Due to SeaTable's cloud first approach, these instructions only elaborate explicitly on the deployment of SeaTable's latest version.
 (An earlier version of SeaTable EE can be installed using these instructions.
 Just download its image from [Docker Hub](https://hub.docker.com/r/seatable/seatable-ee/tags?page=1&ordering=last_updated) and adjust the docker-compose file accordingly.
 Earlier versions may not be compatible with the SeaTable plugins available on SeaTable's Market though.)

-### Installing docker-compose
+### Installing Docker Compose

-Install the docker-compose package:
+Install the Docker Compose package:

 ```bash
 # CentOS